OpenParliamentTV/OpenParliamentTV-Architecture/PLATFORM-API.md

 ## 1. General Notes

-For now we will roughly follow the [JSON:API Specification](https://jsonapi.org/format/).
+For now, we will roughly follow the [JSON:API Specification](https://jsonapi.org/format/).
 Whether or not we will fully implement the standard (also for PATCH requests / data updates) is to be discussed.

 ### 1.1 Paths
 **API Documentation**